 The word “democracy” is derived from the ancient Greek words “demos” meaning “people” and “kratos” meaning “rule”.
 In practice, democracy usually works by electing representatives to a national assembly [parliament or congress] which makes laws.
 This is representative democracy as distinct from direct democracy where the people themselves decide and vote directly on an issue or law.
 The Referendum vote on Brexit in the UK on 23rd June 2016 is an example of direct or “pure” democracy.

 Today in western style democracies we regard it as essential for such parliaments to be elected by each adult over whom that parliament will have authority to make laws.
 In the United Kingdom that has been the position for 100 years.
-[Women over 30 gained the vote in 1918, and those under 30 in 1928].
+[Women over 30 gained the vote in 1918, and those over 21 in 1928].

 But having the vote and making decisions by gaining a majority of votes is only part of the picture.